ArchiveTeam/standalone-readme-template/README.wget-at.md

 Be sure to replace `YOURNICKHERE` with the nickname that you want to be shown as on the tracker.
 There is no registration, just pick a nickname you like.

+### Supporting Archive Team

+Behind the scenes Archive Team has infrastructure to run the projects and process the data with.
+If you would like to help out with the costs of our infrastructure, a donation on our [Open Collective](https://opencollective.com/archiveteam) would be very welcome.

 ### Issues in the code

 If you notice a bug and want to file a bug report, please use the GitHub issues tracker.